graup/es-distributed-lock/README.md

     expirt.
 Don't use KeepAlive with very short TTLs, rather call Acquire yourself when you need to.

+func (lock *Lock) MustRelease() error
+    MustRelease removes the lock (if it is still held) but returns an error if the result was a noop.

 func (lock *Lock) Release() error
-    Release removes the lock (if it is still held)
+    Release removes the lock (if it is still held).
+The only case this errors is if there's a connection error with ES.

 func (lock *Lock) WithOwner(owner string) *Lock
     WithOwner is a shortcut method to set the owner manually.
 If you don't